 If you have just spent part of your studies abroad, you can get BAföG up to two months before the start of your studies, so to speak, as intermediate funding.
 The conditions are:

-- There are no more than four months between the end of the visit to the foreign education center and the continuation of your studies abroad.
+- There are no more than four months between the end of the visit to the foreign educational institution and the subsequent continuation of your studies in Germany.

 - You have submitted your application for domestic BAföG in time.

 Proof of achievement and recognition of study achievements